zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG Without Masuda Method or Shiny Charm.md

 3. The "Shiny Charm" box must be unchecked.
 If you have the Shiny Charm you cannot use this method.

 ```
-If you are wanting to RNG the egg to have a specific ESV that is not yours, click on "Edit TSV List" and input TSV(s).
+If you are wanting to RNG the egg to have a specific ESV that is not yours, click on "Edit TSV List" and input the TSV(s).

 Do not input the TSV in the upper right.
 YOUR TSV must be used in the upper right or else the RNG will be incorrect.
 ```

-### For Parents Information:
+### For parents information:

 - Fill it out according to the parents you are using.
   - Make sure the "Masuda Method" box is not checked.
 If the parents are of different languages you cannot use this method.